6 min read · Cost

 Quick Answers

-Yes — cycle time, inspection, and Title 24 documentation all run higher; we factor it into the scope band.
+Generally yes.
+Cycle time, inspection, and Title 24 documentation all run higher, and we factor that into the scope band up front.

-Yes — color, grid, and material approvals are standard project management on master-planned neighborhoods.
+Yes.
+Color, grid, and material approvals are standard project management on master-planned neighborhoods here.

 Sources